Borgo99/xlsx-translations-to-json/README.md

 ## Usage

-To run the script and save the generated JSON files in a directory called "foo," follow these steps:
+To run the script and save the generated JSON files in a directory called "foo", follow these steps:

 1. Create a file named "translations.xlsx" with the following structure: